 Why we do this?

-We believe the greatest achievements are created by the power of what we do together.
+We believe many things.
+That a skilled man with a powerful tool is better than a skilled man without a tool.
+That data driven decisions are better than those without.
+That the greatest achievements we make are created by the power of what we do together.
 That the most precious thing we bring to a collective is our individual human insight.
-This is our passion and intellectual imperative.
-For with human insight, the more we share, the more we have and the more we advance together.
+With human insight, the more we share, the more we have, the more we may advance together, the bigger, better and safer sailing is for us all.

 How did this all come about?

 In the early nineties a thirty year old Irish man called Michael Harpur was looking for an adventure.
 The prospect of buying a boat and sailing it around the world appealed.
-He had no sailing experience but this was not a discouraging factor; rather it added to the challenge of the exploit.
-When set alongside the unique and interesting promise the adventure held, he elected to do it.
-In 1995 he set off from Ireland in a yacht called ‘Obsession’.
-Although inyourfootsteps.com was to appear more than a decade later, its founding keystone of ‘Experience’ was to come directly from the first weeks of this circumnavigation.
+He had no sailing experience whatsoever.
+But this was not a discouraging factor, rather it added to the challenge of the exploit.
+When set alongside the unique and interesting promise such an adventure held, he elected to do it.
+In 1995 he set off from Ireland in a classic yacht called ‘Obsession’.
+Although inyourfootsteps.com was to appear more than a decade later, its founding keystone of ‘Experience’ was to come directly from the first months of this circumnavigation.

-Upon launch, and for the first time completely committed to a sailing craft, it was sailing nomenclature that was to prove the unexpected primary obstacle.
-Needing to get everything from books, and quickly, the ancient language of the sea presented an almost impenetrable foreign language.
+Upon launch, and for the first time completely committed to a sailing craft, it was sailing nomenclature that proved to be an unexpected obstacle.
+Needing to get everything from books, and quickly, the ancient naming conventions and language of the sea presented an impenetrable foreign language.
 To overcome this he resorted to transcribing key sections of sailing books into plain English.
-This process provided the focus and mechanism required to break down maritime knowledge and simplify it.
-Through this simplification he could then draw-out and decide upon the key practices and procedures to implement aboard his vessel.
-From this beginning a key hallmark of his circumnavigation was established and in time the plain English notebook began to include innovations and ideas that were developed and discovered along the way.
-A decade late, and long after circumnavigation was completed, it was this notebook, or more precisely the loss of this notebook, that was to be the catalyst for inyourfootsteps.com.
+This process provided the mechanism and focus he required to break down maritime knowledge and simplify it.
+Through this process of simplification he could then draw-out and decide upon the key practices and procedures to implement aboard his vessel.
+In time the plain English notebook began to include innovations and ideas developed and discovered along the way.
+A decade after the circumnavigation had been completed, it was this notebook, or more precisely the loss of this notebook, that was to be the catalyst for inyourfootsteps.com.

 ‘Havens’ was born out of a tragic story Michael Harpur chanced upon early in his circumnavigation.
 It was during a stay in the age old trading port of Porto when he came across the account of an English leisure yacht wrecked whilst approaching Lisbon.
 Caught out in a storm the skipper, seeking sanctuary for his family, ran for the safety of the capital’s commercial port.
-However ports built on river estuary’s, such as Porto and Lisbon, are subject to river deposited ‘bars’ building outside their entrances.
+However ports built on river estuaries, such as Porto and Lisbon, are subject to river deposited ‘bars’ building outside their entrances.
 In heavy onshore conditions the seas break upon these elevated bars rendering this type of port completely inaccessible.
-In the event the vessel was destroyed on the bar seaway and the entire family lost their lives.
+In the event the vessel was destroyed on the bar's seaway and the entire family lost their lives.
 The story illustrated fully the dangers of accessing ports in rough conditions.
 It also pointed to an age old sea truism that ‘novice sailors rejoice at the sight of land, where seasoned sailors brace themselves knowing the most dangerous part of the passage is drawing near.
-Coming across this tragic tale very early in his endeavour, plus deeply empathetic to the families’ situation at the time, this sad story made a deep and lasting impression.
+At this stage, and after experiencing even a minimum of prolonged rough seaways offshore, he was deeply empathetic to the plight of the family.
+The complete exhaustion, the nausea, the total incapacitation of many hands, the endless and remorseless hurtling about, the lure of a safe haven to make it all stop.
+This salutary story made a deep and lasting impression upon him: 'the land is the danger'.

-More than a decade later, and innovating within the possibilities that inyourfootsteps.com enabled, that impression was to resurface again.
-It was 2008 and at the time Michael Harpur was holidaying in his home county of Wexford, Ireland.
-He was looking at the most widely used harbour guide and specifically County Wexford.
-It was the same leisure sailing guide he had used as a novice.
-But looking at it in the new light of his seagoing experience he was taken aback by what he saw.
-It only featured three locations for the countries’ key SE corner-county.
+More than a decade later, and inspired by the possibilities that footsteps enabled, that impression was to resurface again.
+It was 2007 and at the time Michael Harpur was holidaying in his home county of Wexford, Ireland.
+He was looking at his old Europe wide leisure sailing guide of County Wexford.
+It was the one he had used as a novice whilst crossing back and forth to England and Wales.
+Looking at it anew, in the light of his seagoing experience, something occurred to him that he had never noticed before.
+It only featured three locations for the country's key southeast corner-county.
 Only two of these catered for yachts and they offered complete protection.
-Both he saw would wreck a vessel running for their safety in strong easterly conditions.
-By its nature the most popular sailing guide was creating a funnelling effect that could create a very dangerous situation for inexperienced sailors that relied upon it most.
-Considering this in the context of inyourfootsteps.com, ‘Havens’ was the result.
+However he saw both would endanger a vessel running for safety in strong easterly conditions.
+By its nature it was creating a funnelling effect that could precipitate a dangerous situation for the inexperienced sailors that would rely upon it the most.
+‘Havens’ was to be the result.

 It began by reaching out to Wexford boatmen and trapping their local knowledge.
 The first havens were each written in the vernacular of the seagoing people engaged.
 It was found that Wexford had not three sailing havens, but more than twenty.
-The rest had simply never been made available before.
 In time ‘Havens’ started to spread beyond Wexford, and as it extended it developed its own voice.
 This voice became more confident, assured and professional and steered clear of jargon.
 Rather it focused on simplicity plus consistency to effectively and efficiently transfer understanding.
 It was a voice designed for the novice and the seasoned sailor, plus anyone who wanted to enjoy the Irish coastline.

 By 2010 ‘Havens’ had begun to introduce external weather feeds that were specifically optimised for sailing.
 A year later local tidal data calculations were added.
 By 2013 all of this was overlaid by an innovative self-monitoring, alerting and reporting layer.
 The reporting systems provided users with intelligent decision making tools that optimal selected locations and suggested routes.
 These made it easy to find true sanctuaries, in both good and unsettled conditions.
-Alongside this an alerting systems continually monitored and flagged location dangers.
-It not alone warned people of existing situations, but also developing situations that could be overlooked and make for an unsafe approach or stay.
-By the time Ireland was complete, not alone had it made the country freely available to boatmen, but it had, by the degree of own innovation, redefined how sailing information should be conveyed.
+Alongside this an alerting system continually monitored and flagged location dangers.
+It not only warned people of existing situations, but also developing situations that could be overlooked and make for an unsafe approach or stay.
+By the time Ireland was complete, not only had it made the country freely available to boatmen, but it had by degrees of innovation, redefined how sailing information should be conveyed.

 This is how inyourfootsteps.com came to be.
 But it is only part of the story of this great resource.
 Throughout its development, it has been supported by and shared the information provided by countless sailors, harbourmasters plus imagery of photographers with a keen eye for the beauty of the coast.
 It is impossible to single any one individual out, but equally impossible not to mention the deeply experienced Wexford aviator and sailor Burke Corbett.
 First introduced when Wexford’s fledgling ‘Havens’ were being set down, Burke went on to be a major knowledge contributor, evangelist and mentor who has shaped and guided the project throughout its growth.
 But this is not to lessen all who have contributed to inyourfootsteps.com and we name all our contributors on each page.
 We would like to thank all those who have left something of their experience and knowledge for those who follow in your footsteps.